learn-co-curriculum/js-basics-javascript-basics-quiz/README.md

 JavaScript Basics Quiz

-**Note:** Remember that you can always test variables, comparison, conditionals and functions in the browser console!

 Variables

 ?: If we declare a variable, `let test = 1`, then later, reassign, stating `test = 2`, what will happen?